genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/04_web-training-day4.md

 After reloading, you should see the applied changes.

-There is more information about the DSC, in [the relevant page of our documentation](../../../web/design-systems/preview/).
+There is more information about the DSC in [the relevant page of our documentation](../../../web/design-systems/preview/).

 ### Exercise 4.3 Overriding some components using Design System
 <!--